H.R. 5271: Pakistan Freedom and Accountability Act

 Why it matters

 H.R.
-5271 is a Pakistan accountability bill, not a new aid package or a broad trade penalty.
-Its core move is simple: within 180 days of enactment, the President must send Congress a report naming senior or former senior Pakistani government, military, or security officials who the President determines, based on credible evidence, were responsible for gross human rights violations or for abuses tied to undermining democracy.
+5271 is a naming bill before it's a sanctions bill.
+Within 180 days of becoming law, the President has to send Congress a report identifying senior or former senior Pakistani government, military, or security officials the administration determines, based on credible evidence, were responsible for gross human rights violations or for abuses tied to undermining democracy in Pakistan.

 H.R.
 5271 Bill Summary